Berotralstat Becomes First Oral Prophylactic for Pediatric Patients With Hereditary Angioedema

 - APeX-P trial results showed significant reductions in monthly HAE attack rates, with sustained efficacy and safety over 12 months.

-The FDA has approved the new drug application for an oral pellet formulation of berotralstat (Orladeyo; BioCryst), a once-daily prophylactic plasma kallikrein inhibitor, for pediatric patients aged 2 through 12 years with hereditary angioedema (HAE), according to a news release from BioCryst.1
+The FDA has approved the new drug application for an oral pellet formulation of berotralstat (Orladeyo; BioCryst), a once-daily prophylactic plasma kallikrein inhibitor, for pediatric patients aged 2 through less than 12 years with hereditary angioedema (HAE), according to a news release from BioCryst.1

 APeX-P Interim Results Demonstrate Efficacy of Pediatric Berotralstat

-Interim results from the pivotal, ongoing APeX-P clinical trial (NCT05453968) bolstered berotralstat’s clinical efficacy and safety profile on its path towards approval.
+Interim results from the pivotal, ongoing phase 3 APeX-P clinical trial (NCT05453968) bolstered berotralstat’s clinical efficacy and safety profile on its path toward approval.
 In the trial, berotralstat demonstrated early and sustained reductions in monthly HAE attack rates.
 Median and mean monthly attack rates were reduced from 0.96 and 1.5 attacks per month in the standard-of-care period to 0 and 0.5 attacks per month following 1 month of taking berotralstat.2-4

 Crucially, the median monthly attack rate remained at 0 through month 12 of treatment; at month 12, the mean monthly attack rate was 0.3.
-Berotralstat demonstrated tolerability and safety in ApeX-P, and no new safety signals were identified.
+Berotralstat demonstrated tolerability and safety in APeX-P, and no new safety signals were identified.
 There were also similar rates of AEs across all weights and ages, an important indicator of berotralstat’s ability to reduce HAE attacks in a series of age groups.
 The most reported treatment-emergent adverse event was nasopharyngitis.2,3

 Trial Methods and HAE Background

-Berotralstat was previously approved in a capsule formulation for patients aged 12 and older to prevent HAE attacks and has since been approved in dozens of countries around the world.
+Berotralstat was previously approved in a capsule formulation for patients 12 years and older to prevent HAE attacks and has since been approved in dozens of countries around the world.
 Now, a pediatric formulation of oral pellets can help younger patients struggling with the debilitating daily impacts of HAE attacks.
 The new formulation is sprinkle-like in nature, allowing it to be poured directly into a patient’s mouth and be quickly swallowed with fluids or sprinkled over a spoonful of soft food.1

-“As we mark five years since [berotralstat] first transformed care for those with HAE ages 12 and older, this approval extends the benefits of oral prophylactic therapy to a vulnerable and important part of the HAE community, children ages 2 to less than 12,” Jon Stonehouse, CEO of BioCryst, said in the news release.
+“As we mark 5 years since [berotralstat] first transformed care for those with HAE ages 12 and older, this approval extends the benefits of oral prophylactic therapy to a vulnerable and important part of the HAE community, children ages 2 to less than 12,” Jon Stonehouse, CEO of BioCryst, said in the news release.
 “We couldn’t be more excited to bring this treatment option to these kids and their caregivers.”1

 REFERENCES

-1. BioCryst announces FDA approval of ORLADEYO (berotralstat) oral pellets, first and only oral prophylactic treatment for patients with HAE aged 2 to < 12 years.
-News Release.
+1. BioCryst announces FDA approval of Orladeyo (berotralstat) oral pellets, first and only oral prophylactic treatment for patients with HAE aged 2 to <12 years.
+News release.
 BioCryst.
 December 12, 2025.
 Accessed December 16, 2025. https://ir.biocryst.com/news-releases/news-release-details/biocryst-announces-fda-approval-orladeyor-berotralstat-oral

 3. Bernatoniene J, Bourgoin-Heck M, Cancian M, et al. Oral berotralstat for hereditary angioedema prophylaxis in patients aged 2 to <12 years: APeX-P interim results.
 Ann Allergy Asthma Immunol.
-2025;135(6):681-688. doi:10.1016/j.anai.2025.07.012
+2025;135(6):681-688.e3. doi:10.1016/j.anai.2025.07.012

 4. Berotralstat treatment in children with hereditary angioedema (APeX-P).
-ClinicalTrials.gov Identifier: NCT05453968.
-Last Updated September 10, 2025.
+ClinicalTrials.gov.
+Updated September 10, 2025.
 Accessed December 16, 2025. https://clinicaltrials.gov/study/NCT05453968

 5. Arakelians S, Tran N. Angioedema is an uncommon but serious condition.
-Pharmacy Times®.
+Pharmacy Times.
 January 4, 2021.
 Accessed December 16, 2025. https://www.pharmacytimes.com/view/angioedema-is-an-uncommon-but-serious-condition

 6. Hereditary angioedema.
 Cleveland Clinic.
-Last updated March 31, 2025.
+Last updated March 28, 2025.
 Accessed December 16, 2025. https://my.clevelandclinic.org/health/diseases/hereditary-angioedema

 Newsletter